example42/answers/WhatYouNeedToKnow/puppet.md

 - In a centralized way via MCollective or Bolt
 - From the Puppet Enterprise (PE), via Orchestration features, based on MCollective, in older versions, or Bolt, starting from PE version 2016.x

-### Essential concepts

-The catalog is based on Puppet code, which is written in manifests (files with .pp extension)

-In the Puppet code we declare resources that affect elements of the system (files, packages, services ...)

-Resources are grouped in classes which may expose parameters that affect their behavior.

-The values of the class parameters can be set, with different values for different nodes, via Hiera

-Hiera is a key-pair lookup tool, based on hierarchies we can define

-Classes and the configuration files that are shipped to nodes are organized in modules.

-The Puppet Forge is a public collection of reusable modules.

-All our Puppet code (local and public modules) and Hiera data can be stored or referred to in the control-repo.

 ### Anatomy of a Puppet Run